blaze2004/arjun/README.md

-# TaskMaster
+# Arjun
-A WhatsApp bot based on IBM Watson Assistant to manage your schedule on the go.
+Arjun is an open source personal assistant designed for WhatsApp users to manage their schedule and get answers to general queries.

+With natural language processing capabilities, users can send messages to Arjun and add events to their calendar, set reminders, and get general knowledge questions answered.

+Arjun brings the convenience of AI-powered tools to WhatsApp users.